AI Use Cases/Construction

 What is the timeframe to deploy AI support ticket routing?

-Deployment takes 10-14 weeks from contract to full go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 cover data integration and system mapping across Procore, Autodesk, Sage 300, and your other platforms.
 Weeks 4-8 involve model training on your historical tickets and establishing routing protocols.
 Weeks 9-12 are pilot testing with your Customer Success team, with live feedback loops.
-Most Construction clients see measurable results - faster RFI response times, fewer misrouted safety tickets - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - faster RFI response times, fewer misrouted safety tickets - within 60 days of go-live.

 Related Frameworks & Solutions